WhatsApp Group Join Now

 Answer: 2

-15. Which of the following transcription termination technique has RNA-dependent ATPase activity?
+15. Which of the following transcription termination techniques has RNA-dependent ATPase activity?

 (1) Intercalating agents